 ❧ In closing, what I wish now is that there are a few pieces in here that can inform some of your own framework decisions, so that you can reap the rewards that we had reaped, without the mistakes I have made.
 Even if I’ve been fast admitting them.
 (And if you want more, check out The Little Book of HTML/CSS Frameworks and my other writings about web development.)

 With cordial wishes to everyone on the old Webmaster Team.
-Working with all of you has been a great honor and pleasure, and I love thinking back to this day.
+Working with all of you has been a great honor and pleasure, and to this day I love thinking back.

 Looking for a way to comment?
 Comments have been disabled, unfortunately.